 Introduction

 The steady rise in carbon emissions has been brought to the centerpiece of attention of the general public.
 This has led to a knock-on effect where carbon emissions have been at the forefront of many politicians’ policies, such as the UK government banning the sale of gas-powered car engines by 2040 and striving for an 80% reduction of CO2 emissions in the transport sector by 2050 [1].
 This, in turn, leads to pressure on different markets to innovate to reduce carbon emissions.
 The transportation sector contributes around a quarter of the global greenhouse gas emissions [2].
-In California, if 77% of all transport miles were replaced with electric vehicles (EVs), a 94% reduction in carbon the 1990 [3].
-One of the markets that ha made significant strides recently in the transportation sector is the automobile market.
+In California, it is estimated that if 77% of all transport miles were replaced with electric vehicles (EVs), there would be a 94% reduction in carbon emissions compared to the carbon emissions of 1990.
+[3].
+This emphasises the importance of the transport sector, in terms of reducing carbon emissions.
+One of the markets that has made significant strides recently within the transportation sector is the automobile market.
 With soaring predicted demand for EVs [1], car manufacturers are racing to create EVs that fit different consumers' demands.
 The main energy storage system used for EVs is Lithium-ion (Li-ion) batteries, due mainly to their high energy density, low self-discharge rate, and lack of memory effect [4]–[7].

 In recent years thermal predicaments from battery systems are believed to be the main cause of fatal fire accidents [8].
 The monitoring and controlling of Li-ion batteries are crucial to protect the battery pack from exploding in extreme circumstances [6].
-Thermal issues can also cause lower performance [4], storage failure [5], and shorter lifetime [9] in Li-ion batteries.
+Thermal issues can also cause lower energy performance [4], storage failure [5], and shorter lifetime [9] in Li-ion batteries.

 Another roadblock delaying the transfer of consumers to electric cars from conventional cars is the charging time, mainly due to regular interruptions to charging [10].
 The introduction of intelligent chargers that detect charging interruptions has helped ease the concern of interruptions.
 Likewise, considerable advancements have been made in the issue of charging speed.
 With the introduction of fast chargers, charging time can be cut by as much as four times [11].
 However, this raises serious concerns over the safety implication of fast charging on both battery lifetime and catastrophic failures [12].

-this paper, an IoT-based non-obstructive temperature monitoring system for EV smart chargers is presented.
+Unlike previous research, in this paper, an IoT-based non-obstructive temperature monitoring system for EV smart chargers is presented, which can be monitored remotely.
 The prototype used takes advantage of low-cost microcontrollers and creates an IoT-based temperature monitoring system.
 The demand for IoT systems has seen a steady rise over the past decade, thanks to the fall of microcontrollers prices and the advancements in technology.
 This paper addresses the integration of multiple IoT services and presents an approach for utilizing that in temperature monitoring system for EV smart chargers.
 These different services include the Blynk platform, Firebase Cloud Storage, Node-RED, MQTT, and Homebridge.

 Literature Review